progit/progit/de/02-git-basics/01-chapter2.markdown

 Git has a number of different transfer protocols you can use.
 The previous example uses the `git://` protocol, but you may also see `http(s)://` or `user@server:/path.git`, which uses the SSH transfer protocol. *Chapter 4* will introduce all of the available options the server can set up to access your Git repository and the pros and cons of each.

-Git unterstützt eine Reihe unterschiedlicher Übertragungsprotokolle, die du verwenden kannst.
+Git unterstützt eine Reihe unterschiedlicher Übertragungsprotokolle.
 Das vorhergehende Beispiel verwendet das `git://` Protokoll, aber du wirst auch `http(s)://` oder `user@server:/path.git` finden, die das SSH Protokoll verwenden.
-In Kapitel 4 gehen wir auf die verschiedenen Optionen (und deren Vor- und Nachteile) ein, die ein Server hat, um Zugriff auf ein Git Repository zu erlauben.
+In Kapitel 4 gehen wir auf die verfügbaren Optionen (und deren Vor- und Nachteile) ein, die ein Server hat, um Zugriff auf ein Git Repository zu erlauben.

 ## Recording Changes to the Repository ##